Code-Institute-Submissions/venum-mma-store/README.md

 - The images, prices, description used in the project were taken from Venum's official website.
 I do not own any of the right, I used them strictly for educational purposes.
 - Icons are all from font awesome while the font is from google fonts.
 - The events sponsored are fictional but the company that is supposedly sponsored is UFC.
-- I leard how a contact app works in [learndjango.com](https://learndjango.com/tutorials/django-email-contact-form).
-I added to the view and models in order to satisfy the projects requirements and also better serve the functionality of the site for both admin and customers.
+- I leard how a contact app works in [learndjango.com](https://learndjango.com/tutorials/django-email-contact-form) and [overiq.com](https://overiq.com/django-1-10/building-contact-us-page/).
+I added to the a bit to views and models in order to satisfy the projects requirements and also better serve the functionality of the site for both admin and customers.
 I also received lots of help on both Contact and events app on slack from fellow students and tutors.
-- Tutors Haley, Igor and Roman held my hand and helped me debug, deploy, set up aws, stripe, webhooks, get contact and admin apps to work and much more.
+- Tutors Haley, Igor and Roman held my hand and helped me debug, deploy, set up aws, stripe, webhooks, to get contact and events apps to work and much more.
 - Slack: My fellow students in Slack helped me debug and correct mistakes that are too many to mention in this readme: Anything from indentation, use of os variables like admins_email instead of the actual email adress in the code, to proper format of code and debuging of numerous E501 errors.
   **NOTE that I am in no way affiliated to either VENUM or UFC.
 This project is for educational purposes only and the store is a fictional business.
 All rights are reserved by VENUM.**